Australia’s trusted immunisation experts

-The NCIRS childhood immunisation schedule summarises immunisation recommendations for infants, children and adolescents in Australia.
-It includes childhood vaccinations funded under the National Immunisation Program (NIP) as well as other recommendations for children in accordance with The Australian Immunisation Handbook.
+This schedule summarises immunisation recommendations for non-Indigenous people in Australia.
+It includes vaccinations funded under the National Immunisation Program (NIP) as well as other recommendations in accordance with the Australian Immunisation Handbook.

-Occasionally, the ages at which some NIP vaccines are administered and the brand of vaccine used will vary among states and territories.
-Therefore it is important to also check the immunisation schedule for your area (refer to State and territory immunisation schedules).
+Occasionally, the ages at which some NIP vaccines are administered and the brand of vaccine used vary between states and territories.
+Therefore it is important to also check the immunisation schedule for your area.

 Adults may require additional doses of certain vaccines to what is outlined in this schedule if they did not receive adequate vaccine doses during their childhood (either as a result of certain vaccines not being available at that time or due to later schedule changes).